CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/introduction.md

 Subscribers list provides targets that are subscribers.
 Magento has an internal list of subscribers that is also synchronized with Copernica.
 That has two benefits.
 Any way that Magento provides for subscribing for newsletter will be honored by Copernica also.
 Also changes made by any extension using core Magento newsletter module will be honored.

-Each mailing target is a (Magento Subscriber)[#/menu/documentation/magento/subscriber]
+Each mailing target is a [Magento Subscriber](#/menu/documentation/magento/subscriber)

 Subscribers list can have following filter options:
 * **Subscriptions status**